laguz/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

 > !pip install --index-url https://test.pypi.org/simple/ lambdata-yourusername
 > 6) import lambdata_yourusername as lambdata in your notebook, and try it out!

-We'll step through in lecture - building and publishing a package requires twine, and is generally done with these commands:

-python setup.py sdist bdist_wheel (builds the actual package) twine upload --repository-url https://test.pypi.org/legacy/ dist/*
+> I suggest using Twine for uploading your pypi packages.

-twine itself can be installed with pipenv install -d twine so it is a development dependency.
+> Twine itself can be installed with pipenv install -d twine so it is a
+> development dependency.

+> You might find the command below important in uploading:
+> twine upload --repository-url https://test.pypi.org/legacy/ dist/*

 Many of the utility functions can be implemented with the right clever calls to pandas, numpy, and other libraries - that's fine!
 Use those as